s-fuerst/Vahana.jl/docs/src/tutorial.md

 We now have all the elements needed to initialize a simulation.
 So the first thing we need to do is create a `Simulation` object.
-The the `Simulation` constructor needs two parameters, first the name of the simulation and second the parameters for the simulation in the form of a named tuple.
-(Hint: If a NamedTupe has only one element, it must have a ',' after the value, e.g. Simulation("Name", (steps = 100,))
+The the `Simulation` constructor needs two parameters, first the name of the simulation, second the parameters struct and third the globals struct.

     sim = Simulation("Excess Demand",
     		 Params(numBuyer = 50, numSeller = 5, knownSellers = 2),